The Egyptian Pound (EGP)

 Ramadan does not begin until the last three days of the March 2023 trip.
 For the April 2023 trip, Ramadan ends on Day 7, where you'll get to see people celebrating the joyous Eid al-Fitr holiday.

-While you will see many women wearing hijabs in Jordan, there are also plenty of women who do not wear them.
+While you will see many women wearing hijabs in Egypt, there are also plenty of women who do not wear them.
 You will notice that for the most part (outside of the international bars and restaurants), women dress conservatively, with chest, shoulders, and legs covered.

 Clothing among the locals is generally conservative and traditional.
 You will see men wearing loose trousers and long sleeves.
 Gallibayas, the traditional man clothing, is a loose-fitting, long dress or shirt.We suggest that male travelers on our trip respect these customs and do their best to dress similar to the locals.